 Spread the peels of quince as a layer in a heavy pan, wide enough to have 4 quince halves in one layer.
 Place the quince halves on top, in a way that the hollow side faces upwards.
 Spread the sugar evenly over the halves and stir in the reserved quince seeds, cloves and the water.

 Bring the pan to a boil then reduce the heat to low and cover the pan.
-Simmer gently for about 40 minutes.
+Simmer gently for about 45 minutes.
 Check the quinces and flip the halves gently to the other side.
 The quinces will start turning to a rosy, darkish pink color and the syrup will start to thicken and caramelized.
-Stir in the ground cinnamon, cover and cook on low heat for another 40 minutes or until the fruit is cooked (you may need a little more or less cooking time depending on the size of the quince), turn the heat off.
+Stir in the ground cinnamon, cover and cook on low heat for l hour, pouring the juice over quince every 20 minutes or so (you may need a little more or less cooking time depending on the size of the quince), turn the heat off.
 You will now get a richer dark rosy pink color and some caramelisation.